Urfa: Limestone quarrying

 There is an abundance of limestone in the Urfa area, and it has been quarried extensively since ancient times for use as a building material.
 This limestone, known as Urfa limestone, was mostly deposited in Eocene through Miocene times (about 56-5 million years ago).

 It has a light, whitish-yellow ochre color.
 When freshly extracted from the quarry and still rather moist, Urfa limestone is relatively soft and can easily be cut with a handheld saw.
 Once exposed to the atmosphere, though, its surface gradually hardens so that it makes a suitably strong building material.

 Urfa limestone has been quarried for human use since at least the Neolithic period: it was the main building material used at Göbekli Tepe, 12,000 years ago, and the prehistoric quarries and workshops at Göbekli Tepe are among the oldest in the world.
 On the southern edge of the rocky plateau, there are also traces of quarries dating back to ancient Roman times.
 Many old quarries in the area were also dug underground, forming artificial caves.
 The oldest of this type is the massive 4-story Basda quarry, although its precise age is unknown.

 A number of active limestone quarries exist today in the Urfa area.
 Much of the quarrying is done just west of the city, around the Evren Industrial Estate.

 Şanlıurfa province's total limestone reserves amount to 62.2 million tons, and its industry has an annual processing capacity of 31,680 tons.
 Many of the stone blocks quarried from the Urfa area are sent to Mardin and Midyat for processing.

 Before the introduction of reinforced concrete structures, Urfa limestone was the main building material used for "major" construction projects in the area.
 Many historical structures in the city were built with this limestone: the castle and city walls, the Ulu Cami, the Halil ür-Rahman and Rızvaniye mosques, and the Gümrük Hanı, as well as many of the old 18th- and 19th-century houses in the old town.
 It is also used in many contemporary buildings, such as the Mevlana mosque complex.
 Especially since the start of the GAP in the 1980s, regional demand for Urfa limestone as a construction material has been increasing, particularly since it is cheaper than reinforced concrete.
 It is also commonly used in combination with other building materials, such as aerated concrete and pumice blocks.
-In addition to being used as a building block, Urfa limestone is also used for cladding on the outside of walls, as well as decorative finishings on indoor walls.
+In addition to being used as a building block, Urfa limestone is also used for cladding on the outside of walls, as well as decorative finishing on indoor walls.
 Its use is mostly regional; it is not used much outside the area.